2025 Graz school shooting: Perpetrator

+Motive

-Shortly after the shooting, media reports reported that the perpetrator described himself as "a victim of bullying", citing "unconfirmed reports" by Kronen Zeitung, which speculated that the shooting was motivated by revenge.
+Shortly after the shooting, media reports erroneously reported that the perpetrator described himself as "a victim of bullying", citing "unconfirmed reports" by Kronen Zeitung, which speculated that the shooting was motivated by revenge.
 ORF reporter Peter Unger stated that the claim originated from social media and was not verified by police.
 The perpetrator was acquainted with one killed female student, who was his upstairs neighbour, and the deceased teacher.
 Interior Minister Gerhard Karner stated that the police investigation was ongoing and that details about the motive were "speculative".

 A suicide note was found by police during a search of the suspect's residence the same afternoon, but its contents were not immediately released.'
 In their coverage, Kronen Zeitung reported that there was mention of bullying in the letter, which other press agencies described as unconfirmed.
-General Director for Public Security Franz Ruf stated that the note was a goodbye message addressed to his parents and contained no reason for the shooting.
+Director General for Public Security Franz Ruf stated that the note was a goodbye message addressed to his parents and contained no reason for the shooting.
 Also discovered was a non-functional pipe bomb, as well as a video message sent to the perpetrator's mother before the shooting.
 According to media reports, no motive was given in the video, which consisted solely of the perpetrator declaring his intention to carry out the attack on his old school and the assurance that he was acting out of "free volition".
 The perpetrator's mother viewed the footage 24 minutes after it was uploaded and immediately contacted the police, by which point the shooting had already started.

 Further documents found indicated that the perpetrator had planned a bombing attack, but discarded the idea, and also showed that the perpetrator had specifically targeted the second and third floor of the school.
 A social media account linked to the perpetrator had posted images of the weapons used in the shooting, as well as photos of Eric Harris and Dylan Klebold, the perpetrators of the 1999 Columbine High School massacre, whose images he also used as profile pictures.
-Austria's Federal Police described the perpetrator as having had "a significant interest" in school shooters for several years.
+Austria's Federal Police described the perpetrator as having had "a significant interest" in school shootings for several years.
+ORF also linked the shooting to the True Crime Community, based on the perpetrator's fascination with prior mass shootings.
+In May 2026, the public prosecutor's office of Graz concluded their investigations, announcing that there were no hints to co-conspirators and that the shooting was a copycat crime committed in "glorification of school shootings".